isw-kudos/kudos-docs/docs/boards/msgraph/overview.md

-Kudos Boards is tailored for working with Microsoft 365 in the following ways:
+Kudos Boards is tailored for working with Office 365 in the following ways:

 ### Login